-- (c) Purpose: a brief statement of the purpose and scope of the activity controlled by the procedure. - (d) Prerequisites: all special conditions for the plant or system, or the status of equipment necessary prior to the commencement of work covered by the procedure.
+- procedure.
 Any necessary special training or mock-up practice should also be mentioned. - (e) Limiting conditions: any conditions, such as load reduction or the operation of standby equipment or safety systems, that result from carrying out the work and which limit the plant's operations.
 For example, when a system is undergoing repair, surveillance or testing, it should be considered unavailable for safety purposes unless it can be demonstrated to be able to perform its safety function to an acceptable degree. - (f) Special precautions: any special safety procedures such as special measures for radiation protection, the securing or removal of loose items, and any necessary control of materials (for example, incompatible lubricants or chemicals) and environmental conditions. - (g) Special tools and equipment: a listing of all special tools, rigging and equipment necessary to carry out the work. - (h) References: a list of applicable sections of reference documents that may need to be consulted, such as documents containing baseline data, test and calibration charts, drawings, printouts, instruction books, manuals, applicable codes and standards, photographs and descriptions of mock-ups. - (i) Instruction text: a step by step listing of work details which identifies any changes in radiological or other conditions as work progresses.
 At selected steps, craftpersons may be required to sign their names or their initials to indicate satisfactory completion of the preceding step or steps, either on the procedure or on an attached checklist. - (j) Inspection witness points: selected points in the work sequence at which an inspection for quality control purposes or another type of inspection by a competent person, as required by the regulatory body, is to be made.
-Work shouldmay not proceed past this point until the inspection has been performed and documented. - (k) Return to service: the actions and checks necessary for returning the equipment or system to an operational condition after the person responsible has certified that the task is completed.
+Work may not proceed past this point until the inspection has been performed and documented. - (k) Return to service: the actions and checks necessary for returning the equipment or system to an operational condition after the person responsible has certified that the task is completed.
 Where appropriate, independent checking and acceptance criteria should be specified.
 These criteria should include correct reinstatement and correct compliance with procedures as well as confirmation of system operability (for example, confirmation of valve line-up). - (l) Operational testing: any operational testing subsequent to a job that is necessary to prove that the equipment is functioning in the intended manner.

-Items (k) and (l) are operating functions and shouldmay be included either in the MS&I procedure or in a special interfacing operating procedure.
+Items (k) and (l) are operating functions and may be included either in the MS&I procedure or in a special interfacing operating procedure.